redkite-labs/redkitecms-docs/contribute/getting-started-contributing.rst

 - You know **php5** and **Object Oriented Programming**, since RedKite CMS is written in php.
 - You know **Symfony2**, since RedKite CMS is a **Symfony2 Bundle**.
 - While it is not mandatory, it is better if you are comfortable with **Propel**, since RedKite CMS uses it as ORM.
-- RedKite CMS files are generated from **Sass** and compiled with **Compass**, so you should have that tool installed on your system.
+- RedKite CMS stylesheets are generated from **Sass** and compiled with **Compass**, so you should have that tool installed on your system.
 - You're comfortable with **command-line programs**.
-- **You understand unit and functional tests and why they're important.**
+- You understand unit and functional tests and why they're important.
 - You know **PHPUnit**, since RedKite CMS tests are written for this testing suite.
 - Javascript dependencies are managed with **Twitter's Bower**, so you should install it.